Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

       url: "https://github.com/Adrian-Ng/"
     - label: "contact@adrian.ng"
       url: "mailto:contact@adrian.ng"
-excerpt: "This is the website of __Adrian Ng__.
-My website.
+excerpt: "This is the website of __Adrian Ng__. _My_ website.
 Here you will see examples of my _Java projects_ and my notes on writing _SQL_.

-Along the way, you'll also visit some places that I photographed long ago.
-Like myself, this website is very much a work in progress."
+Along the way, you'll also visit some places I photographed long ago.
+Like myself, this website is very much a work in progress.
+Thank you for reading this far."

 java:
   - excerpt: "I'm new to Java, initially cutting my teeth on it during my _MSc_ dissertation project.
 But I love it.
 Since then I have fortified my Java with, for instance, _interfaces & abstract_ classes, _Java 8 Streams_, and multithreading in the form of _callable futures_."